II. Extension and Developmental Schemes for improvement of yield & quality tobacco:

 a.
 Elimination of Non Tobacco Related Materials (NTRMs) – Supply of Canvas Tarpaulins:

-Board has supplied 1719 canvas tarpaulins to 1719 growers in Karnataka and 2054 canvas tarpaulins to 2054 growers in Andhra Pradesh to help growers to cleanly handle the tobacco during harvesting, transporting, curing, storage and grading to avoid NTRMs, by extending a subsidy of Rs.1000/tarpaulin/grower for other category growers and Rs.1400/tarpaulin /grower for SC/ST growers during 2020-21 crop season.
+Board has supplied 1698 canvas tarpaulins to 1698 growers in Andhra Pradesh so that the growers could cleanly handle the tobacco during harvesting, transporting, curing, storage and grading to avoid NTRMs, by extending a subsidy of Rs.1000/tarpaulin/grower for Other category growers and Rs.1400/tarpaulin /grower for SC/ST growers during 2022-23 crop season.

 b.
 Construction of Bulking sheds/Model Storage Facilities:

-Board encouraged growers to go for construction of bulking sheds/storage facilities by extending financial assistance and necessary credit through commercial banks.
+Board has encouraged growers to go for construction of bulking sheds/storage facilities by extending financial assistance and necessary credit through Commercial banks.

-In Andhra Pradesh, during 2020-21 crop season, Tobacco Board extended financial assistance @ Rs.6500/- to Rs.16000/ per unit towards construction of 12 no. of bulk sheds depending up on the size of bulk shed.
+In Andhra Pradesh, during 2022-23 crop season, Tobacco Board has extended financial assistance @ Rs.6500/- to Rs.16000/ per unit towards construction of 14 no. of bulk sheds depending up on the size of bulk shed.

 c.
 Monitoring and control of CPA(Crop Protection Agents) residues in leaf tobacco: